strangelove-ventures/wh-cosmos-sdk/README.md

 ### Inter-Blockchain Communication (IBC)

 The IBC module for the Cosmos SDK has its own [cosmos/ibc-go repository](https://github.com/cosmos/ibc-go).
 Go there to build and integrate with the IBC module.

+### Ignite CLI

+Ignite CLI is the all-in-one platform to build, launch, and maintain any crypto application on a sovereign and secured blockchain.
+If you are building a new app or a new module, use [Ignite CLI](https://github.com/ignite/cli) to get started and speed up development.

 ## Disambiguation